 After completing the Engineering AS at RCTC followed by a bachelor's degree in engineering, students will be qualified for most engineering job opportunities.
-There is projected to be a growing need for engineers in Minnesota, including as high as a 40.6% projected increase in demand for software engineers.
+There is projected to be a growing need for engineers in Minnesota, with several engineering fields ranked as "5 star" for current demand for engineers and employment of engineers in Minnesota projected to grow by 10% or more in the next several years.